-At Xenith, we know that a better fitting football helmet means better protection.
-So, we felt bound to help when we read about a study presented at the 2020 National Athletic Trainers’ Association Expo that found that “the majority (74%) of football players’ helmets in youth football (7-12 years old)” didn’t fit properly.
+It's no secret that a better fitting football helmet means better protection.
+So when we read about a study presented at the 2020 National Athletic Trainers’ Association Expo which found that “the majority (74%) of football players’ helmets in youth football (7-12 years old)” didn’t fit properly, we took it upon ourselves to build a better (and safer) football helmet.

 We’ve listed ours here.

-With the helmet on, ensure a proper helmet fit by checking these 5 points:
+With the helmet on, ensure a proper fit with these 5 checkpoints:

 1. EYEBROWS – Helmet padding should be just above eyebrows with top bar of facemask about one inch above the eyebrows.